dimenerno/dimenerno.github.io/_posts/2025-07-18-boolean-algebra-en.md

 > **Definition.** For a ring $R$, a non-empty subset $I \subseteq R$ is an **ideal** if $I$ forms a group under addition and for any $a \in R$ and $x \in I$, we have $ax \in I$.
 That is, $aI \subseteq I$.

-Building on the similarity revealed in the correspondence between Boolean algebraic structures and Boolean rings, let us define:
+Building on the correspondence between Boolean algebraic structures and Boolean rings, let us define:

 > **Definition.** For a Boolean algebraic structure $A$, a non-empty subset $I \subseteq A$ is an **ideal** if $I$ is closed under $\lor$ and for any $a \in A$ and $x \in I$, we have $a \land x \in I$.
 That is, $a \land I \subseteq I$.